wasserth/TotalSegmentator/README.md

 ### Train / validation / test split
 The exact split of the dataset can be found in the file `meta.csv` inside of the [dataset](https://doi.org/10.5281/zenodo.6802613).
 This was used for the validation in our paper.
 The exact numbers of the results for the high resolution model (1.5mm) can be found [here](resources/results_all_classes.json).
-The paper shown these numbers in the supplementary materials figure 11.
+The paper shows these numbers in the supplementary materials figure 11.

+> Note: The model was trained on unblurred images.
+The published training dataset, however, has blurred faces for data privacy reasons.
+Therefore, models trained on the public dataset cannot be directly compared to our pretrained model.
+In the future we plan to provide a version of our model which was trained on the public blurred dataset so people can compare to this as a baseline.

 ### Retrain model on your own